avani17101/avani17101.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I’m Avani Gupta.

-I draw inspiration from human learning to build efficient (both sample-efficient and generalizable), interpretable, and aligned AI systems.
-My research explores how *abstract conceptual knowledge* and *social learning*, two foundations of human intelligence, can be translated into autonomous agents.
-I am particularly interested in training paradigms for generalized open-ended learning that enable common-sense understanding of the world, while ensuring transparency, safety, and alignment with human values.
+I draw inspiration from human learning to build efficient, interpretable, and aligned AI systems.
+My research focuses on how abstract conceptual representations and social learning mechanisms enable generalization, controllability, and alignment in complex learning systems, particularly multi-agent settings.
+I am particularly interested in training paradigms for generalized open-ended learning that enable common-sense understanding while ensuring transparency, safety, and alignment with human values.

+My research interests span the following themes:

+**Interpretable Control:** Addressing representation superposition through concept-based steering and whitening, enabling controllable latent representations with minimal supervision.

+**Social Alignment:** Exploring peer learning and collective survival dynamics as pathways toward emergent pro-social behavior without explicit preference labels.

 Currently, I am working as an AI Engineer in the MBZUAI Research Office, where I translate industry problems into academic research, bridging my industry experience with academic research rigor.
 I'm also working with <a href="https://sites.google.com/view/swikir/" target="_blank">Prof. Abdalla Swikir</a> and <a href="https://imranrazzak.github.io/" target="_blank">Prof. Imran Razzak</a>  on multi-agent reinforcement learning with a focus on understanding how explicit peer learning can give rise to *emergent pro-social behaviors*.